 Part of the 10 km tidal creek that flows from the Gulf and Dubai city was set aside as the Ras Al Khor Wildlife Sanctuary and includes nutrient rich tidal mud flats and lagoons, along which mangrove saplings were planted in 1993.
-His Highness Sheikh Mohammed established the sanctuary and continues to be responsible for its managment.
+Sheikh Mohammed established the sanctuary and continues to be responsible for its management.

 They take their management seriously here.
 Police patrol the area to ensure that visitors do not disturb the wildlife and visitors are required to apply for a permit 3 days before their visit in order to enter.
 These measures allow conservation managers to maintain the sanctuary’s ecological integrity.